tschudin/tinyssb/doc/documentation.md

                          with content of arbitrary length
 ```

-Note that Type-0 log entries have a fixed-length 48B payload while Type-1 log
+Note that type-0 log entries have a fixed-length 48B payload while type-1 log
 entries can have any length, even from 0 to 48 bytes.
 When the length is less
 than 28, the ```HPTR1``` field consists of zeros as no blobs are necessary.

 ## Tree structure for the feeds

 The five following packet types concern the creation and management of
 sub-feeds.
-We describe the nuts and bolts before specifying their different
+We describe their nuts and bolts before specifying their different
 fields.

 ### Rationale of sub-feeds